• Home

 Register

 Join us for an important educational program on Wednesday, October 22, at the Jacobs School of Medicine.
-The Medical Society of the County of Erie, in collaboration with Crisis Services and the Buffalo VA Medical Center, is hosting this educational opportunity focused on suicide prevention in primary care settings.
+The Medical Society of the County of Erie, in collaboration with the Suicide Prevention Coalition of Erie County, Crisis Services, and the Buffalo VA Medical Center, is hosting this educational opportunity focused on suicide prevention in primary care settings.

-Registration for the event will begin at 5:30 PM with dinner being served from 5:30-6:25 PM.
-The educational program will begin at 6:30 PM and will focus on the following learning objectives:
+Registration for the event will begin at 5:30 PM with dinner being served from 5:30 to 6:25 PM.
+The educational program will begin at 6:30 PM and will focus on the following learning objective.

-• Apply structured triage tools to help professionals and paraprofessionals make informed decisions during crisis situations and advance the national framework of Call, Respond and Go!
+• Apply a structured triage tool to help professionals and paraprofessionals make informed decisions during crisis situations and advance the national framework of Call, Response and Go!

 • Explore crisis intervention levels and available community resources to better understand how triage tools support effective crisis response